 I have been honored to work as a clinical psychologist at the Dana-Farber for over twenty years.
 But my experience with cancer goes back much longer.

 Shortly after turning 16, my mom died of breast cancer.
-That loss transformed everything for me and for my whole family.
 A little over a decade later, my dad was diagnosed with chronic lymphocytic leukemia (CLL).
-I will always remember going with my dad to Dana-Farber for a second opinion where we learned about a new type of antibody therapy that allowed him to live for many years beyond his diagnosis.
-That was a gift of time that meant everything to us.
+When we sought a second opinion at the Dana-Farber, we learned about a new type of antibody therapy that was not yet being used in Pittsburgh.
+This new treatment allowed him to live for many years beyond his diagnosis; this gave us a gift of time that meant everything to us.

 For over 20 years, I have been incredibly fortunate to work with patients and survivors who inspire me and motivate me every day.
-This is why I am riding the PMC (Team Perini) and why I am reaching out to you.
-I would be thrilled for you to support my PMC fundraising which I am undertaking both in honor of my patients and in memory of my parents, Marilyn and Stanley Bober.
-(Also quite sure that my dad, the hard core marathoner, would be please that I am attempting to ride the 2-day 191 mile PMC for the first time!)
+This is why I am riding the PMC (Team Perini) for my third year and why I am reaching out to you.
+Please consider supporting my PMC fundraising which I am undertaking in honor of my patients and in memory of my parents, Marilyn and Stanley Bober.

-Please know that last year 100% of rider-raised revenue went directly to support the Jimmy Fund and Dana-Farber Cancer Institute's tireless commitment to finding a cure.
-Thank you for considering lending your support to my ride this August 5th!
+100% of rider-raised revenue goes directly to support the Jimmy Fund and Dana-Farber Cancer Institute's tireless commitment to finding a cure.
+Thank you for considering lending your support to my ride this August!